 My political involvements began when I was co-opted on to Buckley Town Council to fill a sudden vacancy in 1994.
 I was then elected as a Labour Party Town Councilor in 1995 which led to involvements with the Voluntary Sector and appointment as a school governor.

 In 1998, whilst Chair of the Planning Committee for Buckley Town Council, I began to have serious concerns over the adverse effects on local and global environment arising from the plans for the co-incinerating new Kiln 4 at Padeswood Cement Works.
-Chairmanship of CANK, the Campaign Against the New Kiln, which is still ongoing, followed.
+Chairmanship of CANK, the Campaign Against the New Kiln.
 Membership of GAIA, the Global Alternative to Incineration Alliance, followed from that.

 I was elected mayor of Buckley in 2002-2003, but by then I became seriously concerned over the Labour Party's attitude towards environment and dangerous drugs.
 When the party advised its intention to downgrade cannabis I wrote to them warning that if it was done I would leave the party.
 When cannabis was downgraded I resigned form the Labour Party and became an Independent Town Councillor.